 Integrations make it easy to connect third-party apps with your online course platform and have them work together in powerful ways.

 Kajabi offers everything you need to run a successful online business.
 But we also recognize that you may have some favorite third-party apps you’re not ready to let go of yet.

 That's why Kajabi has built-in integrations, to give you that extra flexibility so that you can build your business as you see fit.

 Teachable also has built-in integrations (but some are in beta only and functionality isn’t available for all users).

 So which platform does it better?

 - Facebook Pixel

-It's not just the number of integrations that put Kajabi ahead in this category, it's the integrations themselves and the convenience they can bring to your workflow.
+It's not just the number of integrations that puts Kajabi ahead in this category, it's the integrations themselves and the convenience they bring to your workflow.

 For instance, Kajabi's Facebook pixel integration lets you easily track every page on your site simply by pasting your pixel ID.